Chief minister (Nepal): Eligibility

-In addition to this the chief minister must be the parliamentary party leader of the party with the majority seats in the provincial assembly.
-If no party has a majority the chief minister must have a majority in the assembly with the support from other parties.
-If within thirty days of the elections the chief minister is not appointed or fails to obtain a vote of confidence from the assembly, the chief minister must be from a party having the largest number of seats in the assembly.
+In addition to this, the chief minister must be the parliamentary party leader of the party with the majority seats in the provincial assembly.
+If no party has a majority, the chief minister must have a majority in the assembly with the support from other parties.
+If within thirty days of the election, a chief minister is not appointed as such, or fails to obtain a vote of confidence from the assembly, the parliamentary party leader of the party with the most seats in the assembly is appointed chief minister.
+If the chief minister such appointed fails to obtain a vote of confidence in the assembly, any assembly member who can command a majority in the floor, irrespective of party allegiance, is appointed chief minister.
+If this chief minister also fails to obtain a vote of confidence, the governor dissolves the assembly and fresh elections are called.